-As an impovative project, the work with Lead Communities must be studied to document its efforts and gauge its success.
+As an innovative project, the work with Lead Communities must be studied to document its efforts and gauge its success.
 How will we know whether the Lead Communities have succeeded in creating better structures and processes for Jewish education?
-On what bassis will CLUE encourage other communities to emulate the programs developed in the Lead Communities?
+On what basis will CIJE encourage other communities to emulate the programs developed in the Lead Communities?

-The objectives of the project are ass followellows:
+The objectives of the project are as follows:

-- 1. Evaluate the success of the LeadCommunitiessinneresting improved structures and processes for Jewish education. - Gather information which can be used by other communities to emulate successful programs developed in the Lead Communities. - Document the processes, efforts, programs, and impact of the Lead Communities project. - 4.
-Provide the Lead Communities with engoing, timely information as planning and implementation process. - 5.
-Provide an open exchange of experiences, ideas, information, and successes among the three communities.
+- 1. Evaluate the success of the Lead Communities in creating improved structures and processes for Jewish education. - 2.
+Gather information which can be used by other communities to emulate successful programs developed in the Lead Communities. - Document the processes, efforts, programs, and impact of the Lead Communities project. - 4.
+Provide the Lead Communities with ongoing, timely information as planning and implementation proceed. - Provide an open exchange of experiences, ideas, information, and successes among the three communities.

 Monitoring involves observation and documentation of planning and implementation.
 Evaluation provides for interpretation of information to strengthen and support each community's efforts.
-Feedback offers oral and written response to the communities and CUFF.
+Feedback offers oral and written response to the communities and CIJE.

-B. Content and Early Focus
+B. Content and farly Focus

 In its initial stages, the project is studying the process of change and its product.
-The field researchers are looking at the extent of community mobilization-breadth and depth of participation.
-They are also studying the nature of the professional life of Jewish educators para ne la se in the communities, i.e. the conditions under which they work.
+The field researchers are looking at the extent of community mobilization. -breadth and depth of participation.
+They are also studying the nature of the professional life of Jewish educators in the communities, i.e. the conditions under which they work.
 In addition, they are documenting the "structure and culture" of each community in order to study how a particular configuration might influence change.
 Finally, they are documenting the process to "strengthen the collective memory" in an effort to attribute long-range change to our work.